Back To Top

 8. Check and ward off pests

 Winter gardens are still prone to pest infestations that can damage plants ahead of next spring.
 "Check your plants for pests like aphids, spider mites, and scale insects before winter arrives," Josh advises.
-"These pests have the ability to weaken plants and increase their vulnerability to frost damage.
-In order to maintain the health of the plants, treat the infestations as needed."
+"These pests can weaken plants and increase their vulnerability to frost damage.
+To maintain the health of the plants, treat the infestations as needed."

 "Winter is the perfect time for pests to invade garden plants and destroy growth opportunities when spring comes," Jack explains.
 For a natural remedy to deter pests, Jack suggests trying a dash of garlic to keep them away.